 2. Solicited vs. Unsolicited Marketing

 There is no legal basis required under the law to provide with marketing material to a person that has specifically requested it.
-Naturally, the handling of the personal data must be done following the GDPR.
+Naturally, the handling of personal data must be done following the GDPR.

 On the other hand, when it comes to unsolicited marketing -marketing material that the person has not particularly requested, e.g., “cold” emails addressed to natural persons- the ePrivacy Directive applies and consent is required (freely given, specific, informed and given by a clear affirmative action).